OctopusDeploy/blog/blog/2021-06/asp-net-iis-on-prem-to-azure-app-service/index.md

 ## Conclusion

 Teams are retiring old virtual machines and moving to cloud-based CI/CD infrastructure and application hosting.
-In this blog post, we saw how we can move an existing web application from on-prem to the cloud including moving from Octopus Server to Octopus Cloud.
+In this blog post, we saw how we can move an existing web application from on-prem to the cloud as well as shift from from Octopus Server on-prem to Octopus Cloud.